 In the preparation of consolidated financial statements, the reported amounts of assets, liabilities, income and expenses are affected by the management's selecting the application of accounting policies and estimates.
 The assumptions on which the estimates are calculated are based on historical experience, available information and other factors that are reasonably assessed at the end of the reporting period according to management's best judgments.
-Accounting estimates are based on assumptions that take into consideration factors such as the economy, market, and consumption trends, in addition to the changes in demand and supply in the industries each business of the Group belongs to.
+Accounting estimates are based on assumptions that take into consideration factors such as the economy, market, and consumption trends, in addition to the changes in demand and supply in the industries which each business of the Group belongs to.
 However, future results may differ from these estimates and associated assumptions.

 The estimates are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized prospectively in the period of the revision and future periods.
+While the impact of COVID-19 is unpredictable as it is uncertain as to when COVID-19 will be contained, it is assumed that the impact will continue to some extent into the next fiscal year but will wane.